ryanatkn/gro/src/docs/unbundledDevelopment.md

 > Gro is not yet 1.0!
 Some use cases are particularly rough right now.

-In the long run, Gro plans to add support for server side rendering and static site generation, but today these are low priority.
+In the long run, Gro plans to add support for server side rendering (SSR) and static site generation (SSG), but today these are low priority.
 We recommend using [Sapper](https://github.com/sveltejs/sapper) for most websites.
 Gro is primarily intended for SPAs and Node projects,